serpapi/serpapi-ruby/README.md

 This example runs a search about "coffee" using your `secret_api_key` then returns the results as a dynamic Hash.

-The SerpApi.com service (backend)
- - executes a scalable search on `engine: "google"` using the search query: `q: "coffee"`.
- - parses the messy HTML responses from Google on the backend.
- - returns a standardized JSON response.
-The class SerpApi::Client (client side / ruby):
- - Format the request to SerpApi.com server.
- - Execute HTTP Get request.
- - Parse JSON into Ruby Hash using standard JSON library.
-Et voila...

 See the [playground to generate your code.](https://serpapi.com/playground)

 ## API Guide